mozilla/policy-templates/README.md

 Policies can either be specified using the Group Policy templates or by creating a file called policies.json.
 On Windows, create a directory called distribution where the EXE is located and place the file there.
-On Mac, the file goes into Firefox.app/Content/Resources/distribution.
+On Mac, the file goes into `Firefox.app/Content/Resources/distribution`.
+On Linux, the file goes into `firefox/distribution`, where `firefox` is the installation directory for firefox, which varies by distribution.

 The content of the JSON file should look like this:
 ```